Ted Jordan

 Ted-JW-1965.08

 Around this time Ted, together with Goodmans export manager, Lesley Watts, left the company to form Jordan-Watts and develop the famous Jordan-Watts Module.
 This was an advanced, alloy cone, full-range driver, arguably several decades ahead of its time.
-It sould successfully around the world for many years, until the company closed in 1978.
+It sold successfully around the world for many years, until the company closed in 1978.
 Second-hand samples are still in demand today, especially in the Far East.

 In the mid-1960s, Ted left Jordan-Watts to start his own consultancy, working on a diverse range of projects.
 One collaboration was with John Wright (later of IMF Loudspeakers) of the Audio & Design company, to develop a full-range titanium cone drive unit, which later went on to be marketed by Keesonic, QED and Keith Monks.

 In 1982, EJ Jordan Designs was formed to develop, manufacture and market Ted’s own products, the first of which was the 50mm Module.
-This unique, allow-cone driver covered the mid and treble ranges, requiring only a bass unit to cover the full musical range, an idea which the mainstream hi-fi industry is only now beginning to appreciate.
+This unique, alloy-cone driver covered the mid and treble ranges, requiring only a bass unit to cover the full musical range, an idea which the mainstream hi-fi industry is only now beginning to appreciate.

 Ted has collaborated with a number of companies, some of which continue to follow his ideas.
 After a brief flirtation with retirement – and dissatisfied with how his licensed designs were being developed – he picked up the measuring microphone and re-entered the market with a new Jordan full-range drive unit, the Eikona, manufactured entirely in the UK.
 This proved highly popular; so much so that demand outstripped supply.
 A mark 2 version was developed, with added refinements, and assembly was undertaken by Scan-Speak.
 This re-established Ted’s long term connections with the Danish loudspeaker industry.